alfieqashwa/qozycue/tickets.md

 ✅ Check if the company's name is unique
 ✅ Update Team Info Create & Update Form
 ✅ Exclude SUPERADMIN from the list on Team Table
+✅ Avoid user to delete PoolTable when it has been used ✅ Reconfig All Tabs on Page Settings

 ## Backlog (Future Plan)